ScazLab/ros_speech2text/README.md

  0. Turn on the robot.
 Wait for the robot to finish its start-up phase.
  1. Be sure that the system you're running the code has access to the Baxter robot.
 This is usually done by running the `baxter.sh` script that should be provided in your Baxter installation.
 See [here](http://sdk.rethinkrobotics.com/wiki/Hello_Baxter#Source_ROS_Environment_Setup_Script) for more info. **@ScazLab students** → for what concerns the Baxter robot on the ScazLab, this means that every time you have to run some ROS software to be used on the robot you should open a new terminal, and do the following: ` cd ros_devel_ws && ./baxter.sh `.
 A change in the terminal prompt should acknowledge that you now have access to `baxter.local`. __Please be aware of this issue when you operate the robot__.
  2. Untuck the robot. **@ScazLab students** → we have an alias for this, so you just have to type `untuck`

-### Authentication Instructions

-Authentication of the `Google Cloud Speech API` is done by setting an environmental variable.
-For instructions on obtaing an API credential, check [here](https://cloud.google.com/speech/docs/getting-started).
-The path of the API credential should be supplied in the launch file, see below for more instructions.

 ### Launch file parameters